mrzacsmith/four-three-sprint-challenge-auth/README.md

 ## Introduction

 In this challenge, you build a real wise-guy application. _Dad jokes_ are all the rage these days.
-Currently the application is trying to receive some `Dad Jokes`, however we are locked out.

-Implement an User Authentication System.
-Hash user's passwords before saving the user to the database.
-Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.
+Implement a User Authentication System.
+Hash the user's password using `bcryptjs` before saving the user to the database.
+Use JSON Web Tokens and the `jsonwebtoken` library to persist authentication across requests.

-### Commits

-Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead as the evaluate your solution.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

-2. What does `bcrypt` do to help us store passwords in a secure manner.
+2. What does `bcryptjs` do to help us store passwords in a secure manner?

-3. How are unit tests different from integration and end-to-end testing.
+3. How are unit tests different from integration and end-to-end testing?

-4. How _Test Driven Development_ changes the way we write applications and tests.
+4. How does _Test Driven Development_ change the way we write applications and tests?

 You are expected to be able to answer questions in these areas.
-Your responses contribute to your Sprint Challenge grade.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [ ] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [ ] Implement the project on your newly created `<firstName-lastName>` branch, **committing changes regularly**.
 - [ ] Push commits: git push origin `<firstName-lastName>`

 ### Task 2: Project Requirements